 Objectives and approach

-We work in Africa, Central, South and Southeast Asia, the South Caucasus, and other parts of Europe, Latin America and the Middle East and North Africa, with 18 offices around the world.
+They work in Africa, Central, South and Southeast Asia, the South Caucasus, and other parts of Europe, Latin America and the Middle East and North Africa, with 18 offices around the world.

 1. Improve inter- and intra-community relations by increasing collaboration and cohesion within and between targeted communities.